Aasna-S/research-administration-analytics-/README.md

 For this project, I created a synthetic research administration dataset and built a reconciliation process to identify those differences, flag records that need review and prepare a consistent dataset for reporting.

+**Tools:** SQL (Snowflake-compatible), Excel, Tableau

 ## What I worked on

-* Used SQL to compare and reconcile records between legacy and current-system data
+* Wrote Snowflake-compatible SQL to stage, standardize and reconcile records between legacy and current-system data
 * Created source-to-target mappings for fields and status values
 * Identified missing records, duplicates, financial mismatches and invalid values
-* Built a cleaned reporting table for use in Tableau
+* Built a standardized reporting table for downstream analysis
-* Defined requirements for executive, operational and data-quality dashboards
+* Built Tableau dashboards for portfolio reporting and migration/data-quality monitoring
 * Documented KPI definitions, field mappings and validation rules

 ## Files